The pavilion - two rejected applications

 'The proposed enlarged and enhanced changing facilities would increase the intensity of usage of the facilities by Cotham School as well as community sports teams and that would in turn be associated with a significant increase in vehicle and coach traffic and parking demand unsuited to the local highway network surrounding the site.
 Therefore, based on the information provided, it is considered that the proposal would give rise to unacceptable traffic and highway safety conditions. '

 We have offered to work with the school however the school have refused our requests.
-We have emailed and contacted the clubs directly to see if there is anything we as a community could do to support better transport arrangements for club usage at weekends to help avoid the type of congestion and illegal parking as demonstrated in the photo’s provided below.
+We have emailed and contacted the clubs directly to see if there is anything we as a community could do to support better transport arrangements for club usage at weekends to help avoid the type of congestion and illegal parking demonstrated in the photos provided below.

-Coaches waiting on the public highway for the duration of the lesson (60 mins plus) on both double yellow lines and public bus stops
+Coaches have dropped off on Coombe Lane public bus stop and then remained for the duration of the lesson (60 mins plus) on double yellow lines or public bus stops

-Usage has increased significantly, whereas five years ago when the site was last used this was limited to a couple of mornings a week the school has now increased to five days usage.
+Usage has increased significantly: whereas five years ago when the site was last used this was limited to a couple of mornings a week, the school has now increased to five days' usage.

-Typically ten coaches per week have arrived to drop off, waited and picked up pupils - 2 each day in addition to afterschool and weekend club usage.
+Typically ten coaches per week have arrived to drop off, waited and picked up pupils - 2 each day in addition to after-school and weekend club usage.

 Up to 4 coaches have arrived on one day.

-Mini-Buses have bought Cotham School children for afterschool matches using minor roads and getting stuck - reversing onto main roads and on pavements around tight corners
+Coaches use the minor roads (daily) to complete a circle and collect children from public bus stops for the return journey.
+Sometimes mini-buses have brought Cotham School children for after-school matches using minor roads and getting stuck - reversing onto main roads and on pavements around tight corners.

-Sadly there were many cars parked illegally and in very dangerous spots
+Sadly there were many cars parked illegally and in very dangerous spots.

-This small road was one of many blocked up with cars - many locals not able to access / leave their driveways
+This small road was one of many blocked up with cars - many locals not able to access / leave their driveways.